borelli28/security-onion-install-tutorial/README.md

 ![alt text](./images/ubuntu-11.png)

-- Login with the email and password that you use when were setting up Security Onion.
+- Login with the email and password that you used when were setting up Security Onion.

 ![alt text](./images/ubuntu-12.png)